ohlogic/auto_python_rapydscript/README.md

 as well as the innovative feature of hexadecimal tags to send content to the web browser.
-Also added the feature of making all quick tag <% %> strings (that represent triple double quoted strings) to be raw literal strings for the reason that the output intended to be displayed in a web browser, therefore less escaping of special characters, and the newline is of course the html <br> tag on the web.
+Also added the feature of making all quick tag <% %> strings (that represent triple double quoted strings) to be raw literal strings for the reason that the output intended to be displayed in a web browser, therefore less escaping of special characters, and the newline is of course the html (br tag with angle backets) on the web.

 In addition to the <hex></hex> I created, another feature I have innovated is a html like "unicode python quick tag" of <unicode></unicode> for improved structure to html markup.